gskip17/l2r-python-deparser/README.md

-# Python Packet Sniffer and Deparser for Lineage 2 Revolution RX Packets
+# Python Packet Sniffer and Parser for Lineage 2 Revolution RX Packets

 Still a lot to be done.
 Putting this in a repo in case others want to lend a hand.